 You can check the status of your country with this handy drop down list that Japan Post created:

 Japan Post SAL shipping is suspended completely, worldwide, until further notice.

 What about private shipping companies like DHL, FEDEX, and UPS for suspended countries?
 I heard you are offering shipping via Yamato Transport, what’s that?

-I have started using a private Japanese courier called Yamato Transport.
+I have started using a courier service called Yamato Transport.
 They are a well established delivery company in Japan that also offers an international delivery service via a partnership with UPS.
 Their prices are reasonable and packages are traced and insured.
 It is the most economical alternative to those seeking EMS-like shipping times if Japan Post has suspended services to your country.
-You can read full details of this new shipping method here:

 Can you ship via any other methods using Japan Post for suspended countries?
 What is Parcel Post Surface Mail?